 In 2023, select MJC Classified Professionals attended IEBC-led coaching sessions to develop and implement plans intended to foster a culture of caring on our campuses.
-Five behavioral commitments were created to be implemented beginning Fall 2023.
+Five behavioral commitments were created then implemented beginning Fall 2023.
+These have come to be known as our five Positive Practices.

-These commitments are a promise to use specific actions, language, or visual cues to help our students feel welcome and cared for.
-We hope you will join us in implementing these commitments and making MJC a more Caring Campus.
+Our Positive Practices are a promise to use specific actions, language, or visual cues to help our students feel welcome and cared for.
+Please join us in implementing these Postivie Practices and making MJC a more Caring Campus.

 Wearing name badges helps to identify employees and makes finding help easier.